adamhaile/S/README.md

 4. **It's leaky:** removing stale subscriptions is an error-prone task, because event-subscription systems are leaky by default.

-Rather than event subscription, S is inspired by research in reactive programming.
+Rather than event subscription, S is inspired by ideas from reactive programming.
 If event subscription is a way to bolt change on top of OOP design, reactive systems consider change a core principle, providing basic primitives and system features for responding to and reasoning about change.
 Consequently, S performs better against the concerns listed above.
 In S:

 1. **Dependencies are automatic:** S "watches" the execution of your code and automatically registers a dependency when a piece of data is read.
 S insures that dependencies are exact with no need to manually re-list them.

-2. **Updates are 1-1 with changes:** No matter how many paths converge on a target, S will run that target only once per change.
+2. **1 change = 1 update:** No matter how many paths converge on a target, S will run that target only once per change.

 3. **Updates don't run until all their depenencies have:** S runs updates in topological order, guaranteeing that when a piece of code executes, all the data it references has already been updated.

 4. **Stale subscriptions are disposed by default:** S doesn't just create subscriptions automatically, it also removes them.
 S goes even further, removing entire nodes from the dependency graph when they become stale.
 In most cases, an S application is leak-free without a single manual unsubscription.

-A few other qualities merit mention:
+Beyond these points of comparison, S has a few other qualities which merit mention:

 5. **S is fast:** reactive programming works best when it's ubiquitous, but to be ubiquitous it must introduce minimal performance overhead.
 S was benchmarked continuously during development, with the result that S is 5-100x faster at dispatching updates than most established systems.